andresib/efficiency_scan/README.md

 The same case will apply for all the other files: eficiencias/histos_eficiencias*.c

 #####V. Finally, using the mean of the  plots in the previous step, you can create a plot of Efficiency VS added voltage to the "knee".
 That plot will contain voltages from 0 until 560 Volts making steps of 20 volts.
+You can see an example of the kind of plot that you can create looking at the file eficiencias/efficiency_scan.png